cwessinger/SNP-skimming/README.md

 - The scripts assume a single population appears in the VCF file and all individual samples in the VCF are being analyzed.
 In this case, one provides the number of individuals as an argument to the script.

-  If a user has a more complicated scenario where the individuals to be analyzed are a subset of individuals that appear in the VCF file, one should modify the `indivRange` variable within the script to indicate the columns in which the samples to be analyzed appear in the VCF file.
+  If a user has a more complicated scenario where the individuals to be analyzed are a subset of individuals included in the VCF file, one should modify the `indivRange` variable within the script to indicate the columns in which the samples to be analyzed appear in the VCF file.

 - The scripts take as input a VCF file that has been filtered to the user's specification, in terms of allowed amount of missing data or range of allele frequency.
   - For help on generating a VCF file, see **Preparing your VCF file** below.